 Zonka Feedback Cons

-- Voice analytics and speech feedback are on the roadmap, not yet shipped
+- Voice and speech analytics are on the roadmap, not yet available

-- The most advanced AI features sit on higher-tier plans
+- Most advanced AI features require higher-tier plans

 Zonka Feedback Pricing